-Ohio offers two distinct windows for modification that are worth understanding separately.
-The pre-filing window — before the complaint is filed — is the standard modification pathway that exists in every state.
-The mediation window — created by Ohio's county court mediation programs after the complaint is filed — is a distinctive Ohio opportunity that does not exist in most states.
+Ohio offers two distinct windows for modification worth understanding separately.
+The pre-filing window under 12 C.F.R. § 1024.41(f) — before the complaint is filed — is the federal modification pathway available in every state.
+The mediation window — created by ORC § 2323.06 (Mortgagor and Mortgagee Mediation) and the Supreme Court of Ohio's 11-step Foreclosure Mediation Program Model adopted by all 88 Ohio counties with local variation — is a distinctive Ohio opportunity that exists in fewer than a dozen other states.

 The modification programs available to Ohio homeowners depend on who owns your loan.
 The servicer is the company collecting your payments — but the investor who owns the loan determines which modification guidelines apply.
-This distinction matters enormously because the same financial situation produces different modification options depending on loan type.
+This distinction matters enormously because the same financial situation produces entirely different modification options depending on loan type.

 Ohio Homeowners: Find Out What Modification Programs Apply to Your Specific Loan